 Call cases like this conflict cases.
 In conflict cases, the deliberator could in principle survey every act that she can perform (specified at an appropriate level of grain) and assess the precise extent to which each of them would promote each of the various things at stake.
 She could draw a little table in her head or on a napkin to jot down the results.
 But, having completed these tasks, she would still face a further question: given everything at stake, and given the extent to which each available act would promote each thing, what should she do?

 In many conflict cases, it is clear to us that anything we might do would promote each thing at stake to some extent, and equally clear that nothing we can do would promote them all fully.
-Having realized this, we might give up, shrug our shoulders, and flip a coin—saying something like, “Oh well, you can’t win ‘em all!”, or, “Oh good, no matter what I do I’ll promote everything important to some extent!”.
+Having realized this, we might give up, shrug our shoulders, and flip a coin—saying something like, “Oh well, you can’t win ʼem all!”, or, “Oh good, no matter what I do I’ll promote everything important to some extent!”.
 But we do not usually give this flippant response.
 And there seems something unsavory about it.
 The flippant response seems callous, and perhaps even reckless; at the very least, it seems inappropriately insensitive to the fact that multiple important things are all at stake and are pulling you in different directions.
 If you decided to cancel on your cousin or to deprioritize your bereaved friend’s texts on the basis of a coin-flip, it would seem as though your cousin or friend had legitimate grounds for complaint.

 Instead of giving the flippant response, we usually engage in what I will call continued deliberation.
 Having determined the extent to which each available act promotes each thing at stake, we do not stop there.
 Instead, we draw detailed comparisons between these things, assess their relative importance, and try to figure out which normative relationships—such as relations of defeat among reasons, lexical priority among duties, and realization among values—they bear to each other.
 We think about whether it’s more important to reduce animal suffering or lower our “food miles”.
 We think about the conditions under which people are released from obligations to follow through on prior commitments.
 We think about how to compare one friend’s greater need to the other’s shortage of alternative confidantes.
 We think about whether we have the standing to tell someone how to conduct their romantic relationships if doing so protects an apparent victim.
-We try to come up with a way to respond to this suddenly-crying stranger that helps them without making us inexcusably late for class.
+We try to come up with a way to respond to this crying stranger that helps them without making us inexcusably late for class.
 And so on.